AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

     end Show_Address;

 In this example, we initialize the address :ada:`A` by retrieving the address of the first component of the array :ada:`Arr`.
+(Note that we could have written :ada:`Arr(1)'Address` instead of :ada:`Arr'Address`.
+In any case, the language guarantees that :ada:`Arr'Address` gives us the address of the first component, i.e. :ada:`Arr'Address = Arr(1)'Address`.)

-Then, in the loop, we declare an overlay :ada:`Curr` using the current value of the :ada:`A` address.
+Then, in the loop, we declare
+an overlay :ada:`Curr` using the current value of the :ada:`A` address.
 We can then operate on this overlay |mdash| here, we assign :ada:`I` to :ada:`Curr`.
 Finally, in the loop, we increment address :ada:`A` and make it *point* to the